kitoko552/clrpalette/README.md

 # clrpalette
-Generate clr file used by Apple's Color Paletes.
+Generate clr file used by Apple's Color Palettes.